cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 - updated to 10.15.7 without any issues (did not update clover or kexts since everything was running perfectly smooth as-is)
 - updated to 10.0.1 without any issues
 - updated to 11.0.1 without any issues
+- updated to 11.2.3 with minor issues (BT audio no longer works and requires additional configuration)

 ## Geek Bench

+** OUTDATED, NEEDS TO BE UPDATED FOR CURRENT SMBIOS iMac17,1 **

 ![geek bench score](https://user-images.githubusercontent.com/849044/94329899-d3536000-ff73-11ea-8150-1ed2e165e33e.png)